Narayanganj District: Economy

 The district pioneered in merchandising yarn and dyeing items.
 The cottage industry, like weaving, is abundant in this district.
-International trading, import and export business, shipyard brickfield, etc. create employment opportunities to the people which facilitate additional income to the household population.
+International trading, import and export business, shipyard brickfields, etc. create employment opportunities for the people which facilitate additional income to the household population.
 The small and medium industries of cotton are increasing day-by-day which fills the employment aids to the local people.
 The rural economy of Narayanganj is mostly based on agriculture.

-According to Bangladesh Bank, the district is ranked third in nation in terms of gross national income (GNI) and possession of wealth.
-Now-a-days Network marketing is the best position here.
-So, the economy of Narayanganj has been increasing day-by-day and also contributing to the nation building initiatives.
+According to Bangladesh Bank, the district is ranked third in the nation in terms of gross national income (GNI) and possession of wealth.
+Nowadays Network marketing is the best position here.
+So, the economy of Narayanganj has been increasing day by day and also contributing to nation-building initiatives.

 Demographics

-According to the 2011 Bangladesh census, Narayanganj District had a population of 2,948,217, of which 1,521,438 were males and 1,426,779 females.
-Rural population was 1,959,261 (66.46%) while the urban population was 988,956 (33.54%).
-Narayanganj district had a literacy rate of 57.10% for the population 7 years and above: 59.48% for males and 54.56% for females.
+According to the 2022 Census of Bangladesh, Narayanganj District had 1,023,175 households and a population of 3,909,138 with an average 3.78 people per household.
+Among the population, 684,724 (17.52%) inhabitants were under 10 years of age.
+The population density was 5,712 people per km2.
+Narayanganj District had a literacy rate (age 7 and over) of 79.24%, compared to the national average of 74.80%, and a sex ratio of almost 939 females per 1000 males.
+Approximately, 40.52% of the population lived in urban areas.
+The ethnic population was 1,267.

 Religion

-The district has 95.06% Muslims and 4.89% Hindus.
+In 2011, the district had 95.06% Muslims and 4.89% Hindus.
 The district of Narayanganj has 3080 mosques, 269 temples, 10 churches and 4 Buddhist temples.
+There are around 1,500 Christians and 1,000 Buddhists in the district.
 Moreover; there is an institute called 'Narayanganj Institute of Islam', which conducts research activities on comparative religions.